 15 Questions for School Administration to Answer “Yes” to After Receiving Active Shooter Training

-- Did your school create written lockdown and lockout procedures that coincide with your active shooter training?
+- Did your school create written lockdown and hold procedures that coincide with your active shooter training?

 - Do you meet with your staff before the school year starts to review the procedures?
 Have you encouraged them to post the response options in their classroom?